St. Nicholas Catholic Church (Passaic, New Jersey)

-St. Nicholas Roman Catholic Church is a Catholic parish in Passaic, Passaic County, New Jersey, United States, in the Diocese of Paterson.
+St. Nicholas Roman Catholic Church is a Catholic parish located at 153 Washington Place in the city of Passaic in Passaic County, New Jersey, United States.
+The parish is in the Diocese of Paterson.
 It should not be confused with St. Nicholas Ukrainian Catholic Church, also located in Passaic.
+The church building was added to the National Register of Historic Places on May 14, 1979, for its significance in architecture and religion.

+History and description

 The parish was founded in the 1860s by Franciscans from St. Bonaventure's in Paterson.
 In 1868, Bishop Bayley designated the community a parish and appointed a pastor, and a church and school were built on Prospect Street.
 The church was destroyed by fire in 1875 and replaced on the same site.